lapinskap/door-customer/README.md

-# door-custom
+# Door Customer
-React application Styled-components, SCSS, app written from scratch using create-react-app.
+React application with styled-components and SCSS.
+App written from scratch using create-react-app.

+I like idea of this project and I'm going to do some refactoring here, It should show my current coding skills in near future.

 ## Table of contents
 * [General info](#general-info)